-Nicolas Tollet is a Counsel within Hughes Hubbard’s Anti-Corruption and Internal Investigations practice group.
-He previously served as Vice-President Group Compliance for Technip, a French multinational company, and was based between Paris and Rio de Janeiro.
+Nicolas Tollet is Counsel within Hughes Hubbard.
+He joined the firm from Technip, a CAC 40 oil and gas service firm, where he served as Vice President for Compliance and was based between Paris and Rio de Janeiro.

 Nicolas has a decade of experience working on anti-corruption-related matters in a variety of contexts:

 On the investigative side, he has worked on some of the largest resolutions by the U.S. DOJ and the SEC in both the pre- and post-settlement contexts, including inter alia the Alcatel, TSKJ and Lava Jato (Carwash) cases.
 He has also been assisting a multinational company in the frame of a joint investigation by the British SFO and the French PNF.

 Nicolas is experienced with monitorships, and worked on the very first monitorship imposed on a French company by the DOJ and the SEC while he was at Technip.
 He is currently assisting a government anti-corruption agency through their monitorship of a company in the frame of a settlement with the prosecutor’s office following allegations of corruption.

 On the preventive side, Nicolas has in-depth experience and knowledge of compliance programs and the internal functioning of multinational companies after having worked in-house for five years, both at headquarters and operational levels.
 He is assisting an important number of CAC 40 and SBF 120 companies, private equity firms, and more, in diverse industries for the development and implementation of their compliance programs around the world, conducting compliance audits in various jurisdictions, and M&A due diligence.
 He is also assisting a number of companies in the frame of the controls conducted by the French Anticorruption Agency (AFA), including a few of the first six companies of the first wave of controls.